What is Attrition?

 Not sure what is attrition?
 Attrition is a term often used in human resources and talent management.
-It is related to a process of downsizing the workforce of a company.
-Here is a definition for attrition.
+The term is related to the process of downsizing the workforce of a company.
+Here is an exact definition of the term.

 ➡️ Before we begin, check out our HR guide that can help you prevent attrition: Transform your Hiring Process from Reactive to Proactive.

-A gradual voluntary reduction of employees (through resignation and retirement) who are not then replaced, decreasing the size of the workforce.
+Attrition is a gradual voluntary reduction of employees (through resignation and retirement) who are not then replaced.
+This means that attrition decreases the size of the workforce.

-Another related term to attrition is employee turnover.
+The difference between employee turnover and attrition definition can be boiled down to the reasons why employees leave the company.
 Reasons why employees leave companies can be numerous, and it is employer's job to investigate and understand the reasons.

 Here are just a few reasons for attrition in HR:

 - 68% of employees leave due to Controllable factors

 - 72% of employees claim they were unhappy with the quality of retention effort